 Yosemite Falls has two main splash downs.
 Upper Yosemite Falls is a phenomenal, picture perfect sight with its flow being stolen by the wind and spread across the face of the cliff.
 Lower Yosemite Falls is not as high and is more concentrated, but still pretty.
 Together, they are a sight to behold and if you’ve got a kid into waterfalls (enter Oliver, our oldest) it’s the golden ticket of falls.

-Stops on the tour
+Stops on the Yosemite Valley Tram Tour

 There are only two stops that are structured into the tour.
 The first stop is along the Merced River and lasts about ten minutes or so.
 This is the only stop where there is a bathroom available.
 This is also a great photo opportunity, from family pics in front of Bridal Veil Falls to photographing native flowering trees.